-This ride begins at the Information Centre, Gallery and Gift Shop.
-Stop in and enjoy the Artwork of local artisans before beginning this family friendly tour.
+This ride begins at the Seniors Centre located in the former Train Station.
 This route takes you along the Mississippi Riverwalk, and past the historic town hall, past Riverside Park and the Canoe Club.
 The Riverwalk trail is narrow and heavily treed.
 Go slow and enjoy the fantastic scenery or get off your bike and walk along this section.
 Be careful when crossing Bridge St and use the pedestrian crosswalk.

 Take the bike paths along Coleman to Hooper St. Turn left onto Hopper and follow to Lake Ave E. Cross Lake Ave E onto Crampton.
 Turn right at Stonewater Bay to arrive at the Riverwalk Trail.
 Walk or bike the trail to its end at Princess St. Turn right onto Princess to Mill St. Follow Mill St past the town hall.
 Cross at Pedestrian Cross walk and turn left on Bridge St one block to Allan St. Turn right onto Allan St the left onto Victoria.
 Follow Victoria to John St. – turn right.
 Follow John to Riverside Park to travel on bike paths in the park, just past the Canoe Club, take bike paths to boat launch then turn onto Lake Ave West.
 To Mississippi Rd.
 Take Mississippi Rd to Woodward – turn left onto woodward turn right on Boyd then left on Arthur.
 Follow Arthur and it turns into Coleman.
 Return to Info Centre.View Carleton Place Cycling Route Two.

 Route Three: about 12 kms